davinkevin/AngularStompDK/README.md

     function receiveFromTopic2(m) { vm.items.push(JSON.parse(m.body)); }

     vm.unSubOfTopic1 = function() {
-        unSubscriber.unsubscribeOf('/topic/item1');
+        unSubscriber.unSubscribeOf('/topic/item1');
     }

     vm.unSubOfTopic2 = function() {
-        unSubscriber.unsubscribeOf('/topic/item2');
+        unSubscriber.unSubscribeOf('/topic/item2');
     }
  });
 ```

-Because you can register the same topic with different parameters (callback, headers...), the function `unsubscribeOf(TOPIC_URL)` will unsubscribe from any topic with the same url, so it coul lead to multiple unsubscribe.
+Because you can register the same topic with different parameters (callback, headers...), the function `unSubscribeOf(TOPIC_URL)` will unsubscribe from any topic with the same url, so it coul lead to multiple unsubscribe.
 If you want to unsubscribe from 1 topic specificaly, you have two solution :

 First one, without doing chaining in subscription :